Michael and Mary Short Murders: What Led Them to the Tragic End?

 Michael Wayne Short was born in February 1952 and grew up with a brother and two sisters.
 He met Mary Frances Hall, born in April 1966, and the two eventually tied the knot.
 The couple only had one daughter, Jennifer, born in July 1993.
 At the time of the incident, they were both dedicated to a mobile home moving company Michael owned and managed.
 In the past, Mary had worked factory jobs as well.

-Michael and Mary were known to mostly keep to themselves and, along with their little girl Jennifer, were considered a close-knit family.
+Michael and Mary were known to mostly keep to themselves, and their little girl, Jennifer, was considered a close-knit family.
 The nine-year-old often spent time with her parents and was to soon begin fourth grade at Figsboro Elementary School in Martinsville, Virginia.
 The Shorts also had a good relationship with Michael’s three adult sons from a previous marriage.
 But alas, everything changed on the night of August 14, 2002, after the trio was last seen at a local fast food restaurant’s drive-thru at around 11 PM.

 Image Credit: WAKG News